 “Despite the frontier setting, there is something eerily contemporary about Harvey’s portrait of a real estate huckster with monarchic ambitions, a creative relationship to debt and a genius for mass media.”

-The Kingdom Unravels: Tyranny, Rebellion, and Assassination
+The Kingdom Crumbles: Tyranny, Rebellion, and Assassination

 No man can serve two masters.
 You cannot serve a temporal king and a republican government at the same time.
 The thing is preposterous.